Jeff Heath (American football): Professional career

+Pre-draft

 Heath didn't receive an invitation to perform at the NFL Combine in Indianapolis.
 On March 11, 2013, Heath participated at the Great Lakes Intercollegiate Athletic Conference's pro day.
 Team representatives and scouts from a few teams attended Heath's pro day, including the Dallas Cowboys.
 At the conclusion of the pre-draft process, Heath was projected to be a seventh round pick or priority undrafted free agent by NFL draft experts.
 He was ranked as the 27th best strong safety prospect in the draft by DraftScout.com.

 Dallas Cowboys

 2013 season

-On April 27, 2013, the Dallas Cowboys signed Heath to a three-year, $1.48 million contract with a signing bonus of $2,000 after he went undrafted in the 2013 NFL draft.
-The Dallas Cowboys were the first team to call Heath and extend a contract offer.
+On April 27, 2013, the Cowboys signed Heath to a three-year, $1.48 million contract with a signing bonus of $2,000 after he went undrafted in the 2013 NFL draft.
+The Cowboys were the first team to call Heath and extend a contract offer.

 Throughout training camp, Heath competed for a roster spot as a backup safety and special teams player against Brandon Underwood, Matt Johnson, Micah Pellerin, Jakar Hamilton, and Eric Frampton.
 He impressed coaches with his preseason performance and made a total of 16 combined tackles (11 solo) and a forced fumble in five preseason games.
-Heath made the active roster as the fifth safety on the Cowboys' depth chart and special teams player after Matt Johnson was placed on injured reserve due to a foot injury.
+Heath made the active roster as the fifth safety on the Cowboys' depth chart and special teams player after Johnson was placed on injured reserve due to a foot injury.
 Head coach Jason Garrett named Heath a backup free safety to start the regular season, behind Barry Church and Danny McCray.

 He made his professional regular season debut in the Cowboys' season-opener against the New York Giants and assisted on one tackle during their 36–31 victory.
 On October 27, 2013, Heath earned his first career start after J. J. Wilcox was inactive and missed three games (8-10) due to a knee injury.
 Heath finished the Cowboys' 31–30 loss at the Detroit Lions with a season-high nine combined tackles and a forced fumble, but was also part of a highlight reel reception, when he lost a jump ball to Calvin Johnson.
 The next two games proved to be difficult, with Minnesota Vikings running back Adrian Peterson running over him for a touchdown and being beaten for 3 touchdowns while playing against the New Orleans Saints.

-In Week 12, although Wilcox returned from injury, Heath remained the starter, making six combined tackles and returned a fumble recovery for his first career touchdown in the Cowboys' 24–21 win at the New York Giants.
+In Week 12, although Wilcox returned from injury, Heath remained the starter, making six combined tackles and returned a fumble recovery for his first career touchdown in the Cowboys' 24–21 win at the Giants.
 Heath recovered a fumble by wide receiver Victor Cruz and returned it for a 50-yard touchdown after it was stripped by teammate Orlando Scandrick during the second quarter.
 On December 22, 2013, he recorded five combined tackles, deflected a pass, and made his first career interception during a 24–23 victory at the Washington Redskins in Week 16.
 Heath made his first career interception off a pass by Redskins' quarterback Kirk Cousins, that was originally intended for wide receiver Santana Moss, in the second quarter.